pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Allows to no longer hard code the key inside the application.
   - Has the option to use a hardware component.
 - Virtual Machine Scale Sets (VMSS):
   - Allows to deploy multiple virtual machines as a set.
+Automatically create from central configuration
   - True autoscaling.
+The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
   - Increases or decreases based on the performance (I/O or CPU) or fixed schedules.
   - Limit of 1000 generic.
   - 300 custom.
   - Recommended to use placement groups (above 100 use singlePlacementGroup= false).
   - Don't get public IP's by default.
   - Use a load balancer and jump boxes to connect.
+  - There is no additional cost to scale sets.
+You only pay for the underlying compute resources such as the VM instances, load balancer, or Managed Disk storage.
 - Overview of Containers in Azure:
   - AKS
   - Container instances (isolated containers, windows or linux, public ip, custom size)